 Created with a repurposed wedding gown, hand dyed, hand painted, fabric manipulations and hand beading, 15" x 22", 2019

 Created with repurposed fabrics, hand dyed, hand painted, vintage childhood hand sewn quilt, 15" x 22", 2019

 Created with vintage fabrics, hand dyes, silkscreen text, deconstructed wedding dress, 15" x 22", 2019

 Hand painted cotton with silk screen prints and linocuts, deconstructed wedding dress fragments, 15" x 22", 2019

-1960s wedding gown by Murray Hamburger Company was the primary wedding gown deconstructed and used for the first two books of the series.
-Geometry is the first book in the series Love Sonnets, From Shakespeare to Baltimore.
+1960s wedding gown by Murray Hamburger Company was the primary wedding gown deconstructed and used for the first three books of the series.
+Geometry is the third book in the series Love Sonnets, From Shakespeare to Baltimore.